josephycyeh/image-gen-server/README.md

 - Images are handled as base64 strings to avoid file system operations.
 - The server validates input parameters before processing.
 - Style thumbnails are stored in S3 and referenced by their URLs.
+- The `/styles` endpoint returns a simplified view of available styles with their thumbnails.
+- The `/generate-image` endpoint returns the transformed image as a base64 string with its MIME type.
+- All endpoints (except `/health`) require API key authentication.
+- Rate limiting is enforced to prevent abuse.

 - The server uses base64 encoding for image handling
 - Input images are validated for proper base64 format